PyCQA/flake8-bugbear/README.rst

 **B022**: No arguments passed to `contextlib.suppress`.
 No exceptions will be suppressed and therefore this context manager is redundant.
+N.B. this rule currently does not flag `suppress` calls to avoid potential false positives due to similarly named user-defined functions.

 Opinionated warnings